 Local jurisdictions may continue their masking requirements based on conditions impacting their communities, and students and staff may still choose to wear masks.
 But they will no longer be a state requirement after 11:59 p.m. on Friday, March 11.

 “California continues to adjust our policies based on the latest data and science, applying what we’ve learned over the past two years to guide our response to the pandemic,” Gov. Gavin Newsom said in a statement.
 “Masks are an effective tool to minimize spread of the virus and future variants, especially when transmission rates are high.
 We cannot predict the future of the virus, but we are better prepared for it and will continue to take measures rooted in science to keep California moving forward.”

-The announcement came three days after the U.S. Centers for Disease Control and Prevention said it was no longer recommending masks for the general public — including schools — except in communities where hospitalizations, hospital capacities and new cases are at elevated levels.
+The announcement came three days after the U.S. Centers for Disease Control and Prevention said it was no longer recommending masks for the general public — including schools — except in communities where hospitalizations and new cases are at elevated levels.